Work Hours and Overtime Laws in China

 Employers must compensate workers for overtime in accordance with labor laws.

-The law mandates different overtime rates based on the day and circumstances:
+The law mandates different overtime rates based on the day and circumstances, as outlined in Article 44 of the Labor Law:

 1. Workdays: Overtime during regular workdays is compensated at 150% of the normal hourly wage.